 The round globule at the left of Figure 1 is the nucleus.
 Again, this is characteristic of all animal and plant cells.
-Each nucleus, as we shall see in Chapter 5, contains a digitally coded database larger, in information content, than all 30 volumes of the <i>Encyclopaedia Britannica</i> put together.
-And this figure is for <i>each</i> cell, not all the cells of a body put together.</p> <p>The rod at the base of the picture is one single cell.
-The total number of cells in the body (of a human) is about 10 trillion.
-When you eat a steak, you are shredding the equivalent of more than 100 billion copies of the <i>Encyclopaedia Britannica</i>.
+Each nucleus, as we shall see in Chapter 5, contains a digitally coded database larger, in information content, than all 30 volumes of the Encyclopaedia Britannica put together.
+And this figure is for each cell, not all the cells of a body put together.